-Writer Or Reader Of Regency Era?What did Jane Austen and friends wear?
-This book looks at early 1800s fashions, which were elegant and pretty with high waists and fabrics that were almost transparent.
+What did Jane Austen and friends wear?
+Early 1800s fashions were elegant and pretty with high waists and fabrics that were almost transparent.
 These Empire style gowns, named after Napoleon’s first Empress, became popular throughout Europe, and were then copied around the world.
 Colorful outwear was added to make an ensemble more attractive and warmer.
 History Notes Book 26 Fashion Women 1805-1809. https://books2read.com/SuziLoveFashionWomen1805-1809